nCounter Knowledge Base: Assays & Applications

 No, the use of a polyacrylamide carrier will not interfere with our assay.

 If you are using purified RNA as your sample input, then 8 µl is the maximum amount recommended for an nCounter XT gene expression assay.
+Because hybridization kinetics do change with different volumes of sample, comparisons across samples should ONLY be performed if all samples were loaded with the same volumes of RNA to avoid these potentially confounding effects.

 Two different purification methods are recommended because the assay is sensitive to probe cross-contamination.
 For example, if probe A is stored for any length of time with probe B, a very low rate of cross-linking occurs between probes even at very low temperatures.
 These cross-linked probes will result in higher background signal even in the absence of target RNA.
 Similarly, if the two probes are manufactured on the same production line (as might occur if they are both PAGE purified), then there is sufficient cross-contamination between probes to yield higher backgrounds.
-Thus, NanoString recommends using two different purification methods for Probes A and B to ensure that there will be no cross-contamination during manufacturing.
+Thus, we recommend using two different purification methods for Probes A and B to ensure that there will be no cross-contamination during manufacturing.

 To ensure accurate sample temperature and to minimize evaporation risk, we advise using plastic consumables that are recommended by your thermal cycler manufacturer.
+Perform an evaporation test with water (overnight at 65 degrees C) if in doubt.

 You do not always need to run technical replicates with gene expression assays; however, if you are a new user, it would be worthwhile to run technical replicates initially, as it will allow you to gain confidence in the technology.
 Biological replicates, however, should always be run whenever possible.